 Kim Keeline: President

 Kim Keeline is a former academic turned writer, hard at work at finalizing her first novel, Deadman’s Switch, set in a fictional train museum in Southern California, which won a Conference Choice Award in 2016 at the SDSU Writers Conference.
-Her short story “The Crossing” was third place in the San Diego Public Library 2019 Short Story contest and will also be published in Crossing Borders, the Sisters in Crime anthology.
+Her short story “The Crossing” was third place in the San Diego Public Library 2019 Short Story contest and was published in Crossing Borders, the Sisters in Crime anthology.
+A second short story is coming out in the October 2020 Bouchercon Anthology, California Schemin’.
 Kim is a freelance Book PR and Graphic Design person for other authors, in addition to teaching Scrivener and giving lectures on a variety of writing, literature, and history topics (see info on her work at her portfolio).
 She is also a volunteer steam locomotive engineer at the Poway-Midland Railroad.
 She is the co-chair of the organizing committee for Left Coast Crime 2020 in San Diego.

 Corey Lynn Fayman: Vice President